 17071 Girona, Spain

-Abstract.Due to the fact that breast cancer remains the leading cause of cancer death among female population world-wide, any attempts to create tools for assisting radiologists during the diagnosis process are necessary.
-However, most of the technologies developed in the imaging laboratories are expelled from this process because these technologies are not based on the existing ﬁndings and procedures undertaken by the clinicians.
-To address this issue, and to develop Computer Aided Diagnosis (CAD) systems that take advantage of this clinical ﬁndings already adopted by clinicians, these systems only lack strategies to accurately delineate the breast structures and its lesions.
+Abstract.
+Because breast cancer remains the leading cause of cancer deaths among female population worldwide, developing tools for assisting radiologists during the diagnosis process is necessary.
+However, most of the technologies developed in the imaging laboratories are expelled from this process as they are not based on the existing findings and procedures undertaken by the clinicians.
+To address this issue, and to develop Computer-Aided Diagnostic (CAD) systems that take advantage of the clinical findings already adopted by clinicians, these systems only lack strategies to accurately delineate the breast structures and its lesions.

-Therefore, this article proposes a highly modular and ﬂexible framework for segmenting breast tissues and lesions present in Breast Ultra-Sound (BUS) images using optimization strategies and high-level descriptors designed analogously to the visual cues used by radiologists.
+Therefore, this paper proposes a highly modular and flexible framework for segmenting breast tissues and lesions present in Breast Ultra-Sound (BUS) images using optimization strategies and high-level descriptors designed analogously to the visual cues used by radiologists.

-Keywords: Breast Ultra-Sound, BI-RADS lexicon, Optimization based Segmentation, Machine-Learning based Segmentation, Graph-Cuts
+Keywords: Breast Ultra-Sound, BI-RADS lexicon, Optimization-based Segmentation, Machine-Learning-based Segmentation, Graph-Cuts

 1 Introduction

 Breast cancer is the second most common cancer.
-In terms of mortality, breast cancer is the ﬁfth most common cause of cancer death.
-However, it is ranked as the leading cause of cancer death among females in both western countries and economically developing countries [4].
+In terms of mortality, breast cancer is the fifth most common cause of cancer deaths.
+However, it is ranked as the leading cause of cancer deaths among females in both western and economically developing countries [4].

-Medical imaging contributes to its early detection through screening programs, non-invasive diagnosis, follow-up and suchlike procedures.
-Despite Breast Ultra-Sound (BUS) imaging not being the imaging modality of reference for breast cancer screening [9], Ultra-Sound (US) imaging has more discriminative power compared to other image modalities to visually diﬀerentiate benign from malignant solid lesions [10].
-In this manner, US screening is estimated to be able to reduce between 65 ∼ 85% of unnecessary biopsies [11], in favour of a less traumatic short-term screening follow-up using BUS images.
-As the standard for assessing this BUS images, the American College of Radiology (ACR) proposes the Breast Imaging-Reporting and Data System (BI-RADS) lexicon for BUS images [7].
+Medical imaging contributes to its early detection through screening programs, noninvasive diagnosis, follow-up, and similar procedures.
+Despite Breast Ultra-Sound (BUS) imaging not being the imaging modality of reference for breast cancer screening [9], Ultra-Sound (US) imaging has more discriminative power when compared with other image modalities to visually differentiate benign from malignant solid lesions [10].
+In this manner, US screening is estimated to be able to reduce between 65% and 85% of unnecessary biopsies [11], in favor of a less traumatic short-term screening follow-up using BUS images.
+As the standard for assessing these BUS images, the American College of Radiology (ACR) proposes the Breast Imaging-Reporting and Data System (BI-RADS) lexicon for BUS images [7].
 This US BI-RADS lexicon is a set of standard markers that characterizes the lesions encoding the visual cues found in BUS images and facilitates their analysis.
-Further details regarding the US BI-RADS lexicon descriptors proposed by the ACR, can be found in this document in Sect.
-3, where visual cues of BUS images and breast structures are discussed to deﬁne feature descriptors.
+Further details regarding the US BI-RADS lexicon descriptors proposed by the ACR can be found in Section 3, where visual cues of BUS images and breast structures are discussed to define feature descriptors.

-The incorporation of US in screening policies and the emergence of clinical standards to assess image like the US BI-RADS lexicon, encourage the development of Computer Aided Diagnosis (CAD) systems using US to be applied to breast cancer diagnosis.
-However, this clinical assessment lexicon are not directly applicable to CAD systems.
-Shortcomings like the location and explicit delineation of the lesions need to be addressed, since those tasks are intrinsically carried out by the radiologists during their visual assessment of the images to infer the lexicon representation of the lesions.
-Therefore, developing accurate segmentation methodologies for breast lesions and structures are crucial to take advantage of this already validated clinical tools.
+The incorporation of US in screening policies and the emergence of clinical standards to assess image like the US BI-RADS lexicon encourage the development of Computer-Aided Diagnostic (CAD) systems using US to be applied to breast cancer diagnosis.
+However, this clinical assessment lexicon is not directly applicable to CAD systems.
+Shortcomings like the location and explicit delineation of the lesions need to be addressed, since such tasks are intrinsically carried out by the radiologists during their visual assessment of the images to infer the lexicon representation of the lesions.
+Therefore, developing accurate segmentation methodologies for breast lesions and structures is crucial to take advantage of this already validated clinical tool.

-This article proposes a highly modular and ﬂexible framework for segmenting lesions and tissues present in BUS images.
+This paper proposes a highly modular and flexible framework for segmenting lesions and tissues present in BUS images.
 The proposal takes advantage of an energy-based strategy to perform segmentation based on discrete optimization using super-pixels and a set of novel features analogous to the elements encoded by the US BI-RADS lexicon [7].

 2 Description of the segmentation methodology